SchulzLab/TFAnalysis/README.md

 ###Computing Transcription Factor affinities using TEPIC
 ####Step 1
 Transcription factor binding affinities are calculated using the [TEPIC](https://github.com/SchulzLab/TEPIC) method.
+These affinities will be later used in a random forest model as features to predict the binding of a distinct TF.
-This has to be started manually on all files containing the merged DHS sites.
+*TEPIC* has to be started manually on all files containing the merged DHS sites.
 Please check the TEPIC repository for details on the method.

 Starting TEPIC as follows produces all files which are necessary for further processing: